bitcake/maya-exporter/README.md

-## BitCake's Maya to Engine Exporter
+## BitCake's Maya to Engine Animation Exporter

-**BitCake Game Animation Exporter is a tool designed to improve the life of your Maya Animator.**
+**BitCake Exporter is a tool designed to improve the life of your Maya Animator.**

 It does that by automating a lot of tedious small tasks that eat up a lot of time that could've been better spent elsewhere.
 Yeah, that's right, we take care of the boring stuff so you can keep animating!

 This is a generic Maya tool that works with any engine that supports `.fbx` files.
 (Don't try to use it on RPG Maker)

-# BitCake Game Animation Exporter will
+# BitCake Exporter will
 - Import all your references
 - Clear all the namespaces
 - Bake all Joints AND Mesh animations (visibility animation only for meshes)